CSCfi/csc-user-guide/docs/support/faq/how-to-use-pouta-for-remote-desktop.md

 ### Create and access your instance for remote desktop

+!!!
+Warning
+    Do not use the `standard.tiny` flavor.
+As this flavor has only 1Go of RAM, noVNC cannot be installed

 1. Launch a standard-flavor instance with the Alamlinux-9 image.
 2. Attach a floating IP to the instance.
 3. In the security rules allow ingress ssh (port 22).